 During spring, the lower part of Mustang blooms with beautiful rhododendron flowers.
 And the clear sky and high visibility will offer amazing picturesque scenery.

-The temperature is also at its best, not too hot or cold between 16-22 degree Celsius.
+The temperature is also at its best, not too hot or cold between 16-22 degrees Celsius.

 Many pilgrims from all around the world visit Mustang during this time to attend this festival.
 You can be a part of this festival and experience their culture and traditions firsthand.